edgarfinn/Learning-MySQL/1_Creating_tables_and_inserting_data.md

 Notice the key column now tells you that the `cat_id` field is the primary key (`PRI`).

-This table will not accept any two entries where the `cat_id` hold the same value, because they must be unique.
+This table will not accept any two entries where the `cat_id` columns hold the same value, because they must be unique.

 ```sql
 $> INSERT INTO unique_cats(cat_id, name, age) VALUES (1, 'sid', 3);